 Artist Statement

-I am a multidisciplinary artist whose practice explores matter in continuous transformation.
-Working with painting, digital collage, video, photography, sound, and found materials, I treat every substance—from municipal water, dust, soil, and pigments to digital pixels and everyday detritus—as a living process rather than a fixed material.
-My work begins where objects, images, and elements shift state, revealing the invisible transitions that shape our perception of time and the world around us.
+I am a multidisciplinary artist whose practice explores matter, perception, and thought in continuous transformation.
+Working across painting, digital collage, video, photography, sound, and found materials, I treat every substance—from municipal water, dust, soil, and pigments to digital pixels and everyday detritus—as a living process rather than a fixed material.
+My work begins where objects, images, and ideas shift state, revealing the invisible transitions that shape our perception of time and the world around us.

 A central influence in my practice is Conformal Cyclic Cosmology (CCC), a theory proposing that the universe unfolds through infinite cycles of dissolution and rebirth.
+I extend this idea not only to matter but also to ideas and perceptual states, considering how they too dissolve and re-form across experiential cycles.
 I bring this cosmological idea into the realm of daily experience by examining how a drop of water, a flicker of light, a fragment of debris, or a single pixel already carries within it the logic of cosmic cycles.
-In my work, the microscopic and the cosmic mirror one another through patterns of collapse, re-formation, and continual motion.
+In my practice, the microscopic and the cosmic mirror one another through patterns of collapse, re-formation, and continual motion.

 Visually, my works form dynamic surfaces—layers that pulse, blur, fracture, or reassemble.
-Paintings allow man-made objects to evolve into hybrid forms; digital collages reconstruct galaxies from fragmented imagery; and video works such as SociaLiquids reveal materials merging into new substances.
-These shifting structures invite viewers to experience instability not as destruction, but as the natural rhythm through which matter persists.
+Paintings allow man-made objects to evolve into hybrid forms; digital collages reconstruct galaxies from fragmented imagery; and video works such as SociaLiquids reveal unstable materials generating new substances.
+These shifting structures invite viewers to experience instability not as destruction, but as the natural rhythm through which matter—and imagination—persist.

-My intention is to collapse conventional scales and disrupt the assumption of permanence.
+My intention is to collapse conventional scales and challenge the assumption of permanence.
 Each work functions as an experiment: a rehearsal for change.
-I want viewers to sense the underlying continuity that links the dust beneath our feet to the cycles of the universe, opening a space to contemplate transformation as the fundamental condition of existence.
+I want viewers to sense the underlying continuity that links the dust beneath our feet, the thoughts that pass through the mind, and the evolving cycles of the universe—opening space to contemplate transformation as the fundamental condition of existence across both matter and consciousness.

 Artwork Descriptions